entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ![Repository.png](./images/Repository.png)

 4. Select Install and you will be presented with an installation plan like the one shown below.
-  - Note that the standard demo includes many assests including some that customized and over lap with a base installation.
+  - Note that the standard demo includes many assests including some that customized and overlap with a base installation.
 Those assets will be marked as Conflicts.
 For this case we want to install all of them and replace the existing assets.
 ![InstallPlan.png](./images/InstallPlan.png)

 5. Select Update All in the upper right